Have you seen pictures of other teachers taking their piano recital outdoors? Have you wondered what goes into it?

 Students also practiced their introductions.
 Their voices would need to be heard all the way to the street.
 I designated a spot for them to stand, and asked them to help me out by preparing a 30-second introduction, including their age, grade, hobbies, how long they’ve played piano and anything else they wanted to say.
 I explained that it would give me time to sanitize their keyboard if they could chat up the audience for me.

-Step 4 – Prepare Parents
+Step 4 – Prepare Parents for an outdoor piano recital

 - More Emails